Lower Silesia: Piast Kingdom of Poland

+In 1319, Duchy of Jawor, the southwesternmost duchy of Lower Silesia and fragmented Poland, under Duke Henry I of Jawor, expanded westward, reaching the towns of Görlitz/Zgorzelec, Senftenberg, Zittau and Ostritz.

 Polish duchies, Bohemian Crown, Hungary, Austria, and Prussia

-With the 1335 Treaty of Trentschin (Trenčín) and the 1348 Treaty of Namysłów, most of the Silesian duchies were ruled by the Silesian Piast dukes under the feudal overlordship of the Bohemian kings, and thus became part of the Crown of Bohemia within the Holy Roman Empire.
+With the 1335 Treaty of Trentschin (Trenčín) and the 1348 Treaty of Namysłów, most of the Silesian duchies were ruled by the Silesian Piast dukes under the feudal overlordship of the Bohemian kings, and thus became part of the Crown of Bohemia within the Holy Roman Empire, though in 1341–1356 Poland regained control of the towns of Byczyna, Kluczbork, Namysłów and Wołczyn.
 Many duchies remained Polish-ruled under the houses of Piast, Jagiellon and Sobieski, some up to the 17th and 18th century.
 In 1469, Lower Silesia passed to Hungary, and in 1490 it fell back to Bohemia, then ruled by the Jagiellonian dynasty.
-In 1476, the Crossen district became part of the Margraviate of Brandenburg, when the widow of the Piast ruler, Barbara von Brandenburg, daughter of Elector Albert Achilles, inherited Crossen.
-It remained an important center of Polish culture.
+In 1476, the Duchy of Crossen (Krosno) became part of the Margraviate of Brandenburg, when the widow of the Piast ruler, Barbara von Brandenburg, daughter of Elector Albert Achilles, inherited Crossen.
+This made the area around Schwiebus (Świebodzin) an exclave separated from the rest of Silesia.
 In 1475 Głogów-born Polish printer Kasper Elyan founded the Drukarnia Świętokrzyska (Holy Cross Printing House) in Wrocław, which published the Statuta synodalia episcoporum Wratislaviensium, the first incunable in Lower Silesia, which also contains the first-ever text printed in the Polish language.

-In 1526 Silesia was acquired by Austria's Habsburg monarchy after the death of King Louis II of Bohemia.
+As a result of the settlement of Germans and the gradual assimilation of the Slavic population, Lower Silesia had become largely German-speaking by the end of the 15th century.
+In 1526, the region became part of the Habsburg monarchy when Archduke Ferdinand I of Austria succeeded King Louis II of Hungary and Bohemia.
 Brandenburg contested the inheritance, citing a treaty made with Frederick II of Legnica, but Silesia largely remained under Habsburg control until 1742.
 In 1675 Duke George William of Legnica died at the Brzeg Castle, as the last male member of the Piast dynasty, which founded the Polish state in the 10th century.
-He was buried in Legnica.
+He was buried in Liegnitz (Legnica).

+Two main routes connecting Warsaw and Dresden ran through the region in the 18th century and Kings Augustus II the Strong and Augustus III of Poland often traveled that route.